Yarovit: Sources

 Herbord gives similar information about an attempt to kill Christians – a Christian priest who hid in a pagan temple took a large shield covered with gold plates, which no man could touch, which was taken out only in times of war.
 This shield was dedicated "to their god Yarovit, who in Latin is called Mars."
 In Herbord's version, the god's threat uttered through the priest's mouth was supposed to read as follows:

-I am your god; I am the one who covers the meadows with grass and the forests with leaves, raises crops in fi elds and trees, (gives) fertility to cattle.
+I am your god; I am the one who covers the meadows with grass and the forests with leaves, raises crops in fields and trees, (gives) fertility to cattle.
 Everything that people use come from my power.